oscarhealth/graphql-mock-factory/README.md

 A JavaScript library to easily generate mock GraphQL responses.
 It lets you write robust UI tests with minimum fixture boilerplate.
 This is similar to `graphql-tools`'s mocking functionality but focused primarily on testing (see [comparison](#why-use-this-over-graphql-tools-mocking-functionality)).

 Main features:
-- Simple and intuitive syntax.
+- Simple and intuitive API.
-- Ability to fully customize responses.
+- Customize responses on a per query basis.
 - Helpful validations and error messages.
-- Full support for Relay connections.
+- First class support for Relay connections.
 - Optional mode to encourage writing mock functions.

 ## Installation